Group Residency Programme Orkney

 What is the Orkney Group Residency programme?

-The Group Residency programme is a supportive environment for creative practitioners and researchers to research, practice, and collaborate.
+The Group Residency programme is a supportive environment for creative practitioners and researchers to practice, research and collaborate.
 Residents participate in workshops, individual work, and multidisciplinary projects.

 The programme is based in the Orkney Islands of Scotland and another programme is held in the Molise region of Italy.